t-d-k/LibreCrypt/docs/advanced_topics.md

 ##### PKCS#11 secret key
 </A>

-This option is only available if PKCS#11 support is enabled (see the section on [Security Token/Smartcard Support](pkcs11_support.md) for more information on how to use this setting.
+This option is only available if PKCS#11 support is enabled (see the section on [Security Token/Smartcard Support](pkcs11_support.md) for more information on how to use this setting).

 <A NAME="level_4_heading_11">